There are different ways to plan your story depending on your own way of thinking.

 Stepping Away From Your Map

-Having a plan for a story can be incredibly helpful.
+If you plan your story it can be incredibly helpful.
 It’ll help you feel in control of your story.
 If you start to wander off plot and realise you’re not moving towards the story climax anymore it can help you get back on course.
 Make sure at all times your characters are all motivated to get what they want, and check your map to be sure.

 However, sometimes it can be a hindrance.
 And it’s okay to recognise that.
 Do not feel so wedded to your story map that you can’t make changes as you go.
 Your story map isn’t designed to stop you writing or restrict creativity.
 Your story map is a help to make you feel in control of your story and familiar with the characters you’re moving about on your metaphorical stage.
 If it stop helping, either remap with your new framework as you’ve reached, or just skip it.